 Relying solely on trains to get around Ireland isn't recommended, as it is not possible to travel to all parts of the country by rail.
 However the trains serve most major hubs and are a great way to see the country, particularly for longer-haul journeys, and buses can provide transport from major train stations to smaller areas if you'd rather not rent a car in between train rides.

 Irish Rail offers service to all major cities in Ireland, and tickets can be purchased online or at stations.
 Booking online is recommended, as fares are cheaper when purchased in advance --sometimes you can save up to 40 percent by buying your ticket a month ahead of time.
 While it's not always possible to reserve a specific seat, some routes offer this option.
 The trains are not luxurious but are generally comfortable, with most longer-haul route trains featuring onboard toilets, dining cars and/or snack carts.
 Wi-Fi is available on Irish Rail trains, though the service can be patchy at best.

 Though by no means luxurious or glamorous, traveling by bus is probably the most convenient and budget-friendly method of transportation around Ireland.
 For long-haul travel, bus travel is very affordable and tickets can be purchased in advance through BusEireann.ie.
-Bus connections are available between all major cities and are reliable and comfortable, and as of last year most of these buses offer free Wi-Fi.
+Bus connections are available between all major cities.
+Buses are reliable and comfortable, and most offer free Wi-Fi.